Arcadia at the End of the El Lines

 The District thus added to its inventory 2.5 miles of new paved and beach trails, a golf course, and Janes Ravine, one of the few remaining lakeshore ravine forests of its type.
 Southwest of the city, the Joliet Army Ammunition Plant outside that Will County city was declared excess federal land in 1993, and in 1996 more than 19,000 acres of the facility were set aside to be managed by the U.S. Forest Service as a federal park known as the Midewin National Tallgrass Prairie.

-Linear Parks and Trails
+Linear parks and trails

 The Openlands plan also called for a network of more than 6,000 miles of “greenways” or linear parks and trails.
-As trucks took over more and more of the railroads’ freight business, rail lines became as redundant as the stagecoach lines and canals they had replaced.
-The rights-of-way of many an abandoned rail line have reverted to public use as recreational paths or “linear parks.”
+As trucks took over more and more of the region's freight business away from railroads, rail lines became as redundant as the stagecoach lines and canals they had replaced.
+The rights-of-way of many an abandoned rail line have since reverted to public use as recreational paths or “linear parks.”
 The McHenry Prairie Trail runs 26 miles from Algonquin? to the Wisconsin border; its southern stretch uses the track bed abandoned by the Chicago and North Western railroad.
 The Great Western Trail in Kane County runs for 14 miles from St. Charles to Sycamore on the DeKalb County line within the right-of-way of the former Chicago and Great Western Railroad.
 Hundreds of miles of such trails now crisscross Chicagoland.

-In the early years of the 20th century Chicago was a leader in the invention of the neighborhood park designed for healthful recreation.
+In the early years of the 20th century, Chicago was a leader in the invention of the neighborhood park designed for healthful recreation.
 Chicagoland was still inventing new kinds of parks sixty years later.
 The old Illinois and Michigan Canal and its associated landscape in the 1960s was hardly a park at all in the familiar sense.
 The corridor consisted of a few relics of canal days, but mainly declining factory towns and smelly rivers.
 The canal itself mostly filled in, its locks and related facilities crumbling.

 Openlands Project thinkers saw potential in it nonetheless.
 Here, the theme would not be nature but place.
-The experience of this jumble of sites—it includes state parks, nature preserves, industrial relics, restored landmarks, recreational trails—would be unified by historical sense.
+The experience of this jumble of sites—it includes state parks, nature preserves, industrial relics, restored landmarks, recreational trails—would be unified by history.
 The canal that had made rivers towns like Lockport rich promised to do so again, only instead of cargo it could attract traffic in tourists.

-Civic leaders were persuaded that the I&M offered a way to rebuild economies vitiated by the loss of factory jobs; corporate leaders were persuaded that enhancing the area’s under-appreciated recreational resources would enhancing the region’s quality of life and make it easier to hire and retain skilled workers.
+Civic leaders were persuaded that the I&M offered a way to rebuild economies vitiated by the loss of factory jobs; corporate leaders were persuaded that enhancing the area’s under-appreciated recreational resources would enhance the region’s quality of life and make it easier to hire and retain skilled workers.

 A group of business leaders in 1981 formed the Upper Illinois Valley Association (the predecessor of today’s Canal Corridor Association).
 The organization pushed for federal designation as the nation’s first “Heritage Corridor.”
 It was a nebulous concept, melding as it did historic preservation, natural resource conservation, recreation, and economic development.
 The idea was a long time finding friends, in part because it was so new, and in part because some locals feared it would bring new regulations that would encumber the use of their property.

 In 1984 Congress authorized the I&M Canal corridor as the first National Heritage Corridor.
-This not-quite-national park enjoyed the imprimatur of the NPS but was essentially locally funded and managed.
+This not-quite-national park enjoyed the imprimatur of the NPS but was to be essentially locally funded and managed.
 It offers the visitor a little bit of everything.
 The Canal Corridor Association calls it “a splendid living history museum of American enterprise, technological invention, ethnic diversity, and cultural creativity,” and who should know better?

-Botanic gardens, arboreta, and other specialty gardens are parks of a sort, and Chicago has several very good ones.
+Botanic gardens, arboreta, and other specialty gardens are parks of a sort, and Chicago has several good ones.
 There are Japanese gardens of some quality in the region.
 Chicago’s Jackson Park is the site of the Osaka Garden on Wooded Island.
 Lombard maintains the 8.5 acre Plum Memorial Park Lilacia Park, a gift to the public in 1927 by Colonel William R. Plum, a prominent Lombardian; it boasts 200 fragrant varieties of Lilac bushes, which is why it was renamed Lilacia Park In 1929.

 The University of Chicago treats its entire campus as a botanical garden.
 Working with scientists at the Morton Arboretum since the early 1980s, the grounds function as a real-world laboratory to test and disease-resistant elms and new commercial nursery varieties.
 Little goes on in Hyde Park that does not have education as its goal; trees and shrubs and flowers are being identified by species with placards for the edification of passersby, as they are at a conventional botanical garden.